utpal-barman/uLoader-preloader-for-wp/README.md

 ## Get Started

-This plugin is already live on Wordpress repository.
+This plugin is already live on the Wordpress repository.
 You can download directly download from there.

 Plugin Link - https://wordpress.org/plugins/u-loader/